yiliu1998/ATTweights/README.md

 devtools::install_github("yiliu1998/ATTweights")
 ```

-## Demonstration
-An illustrative example of our package can be found [here](https://github.com/yiliu1998/ATTweights/tree/main/Example).
-Please download the Example.html file and open it in your browser, or please run the Example.Rmd file in your RStudio (please also put the Fish.csv file in your working path).

 ## Contact
 The R code is maintained by Yi Liu (Please feel free to reach out at yi.liu.biostat[at]gmail[dot]com, if you have any questions).